chocolatey/boxstarter.org/input/installingpackages.md

 Install-BoxstarterPackage -ComputerName MyTargetMachine -PackageName MyPackage -Credential $cred
 ```

 Boxstarter will use the credential to connect to MyTargetMachine, and will copy the Boxstarter modules and your Local Repository packages to its local storage.
 It will then run the package on that machine.
-Boxstarter will configure your local machine to be able to connect to the remote machine and it may prompt you for permission to change settings.
+Boxstarter will configure your local machine to be able to connect to the remote machine, and it may prompt you for permission to change settings.
 You can always provide the -Force parameter to silence the prompts and allow boxstarter to freely enable remoting if it is not already enabled.

-Here is a screen shot of Boxstarter installing a Minecraft Server (bukkit) on a AWS EC2 instance:
+Here is a screenshot of Boxstarter installing a Minecraft Server (bukkit) on a AWS EC2 instance:

 ![Screenshot of Boxstarter installing a Minecraft Server (bukkit) on an AWS EC2 instance](/assets/images/amazon.png)